AsherJingkongChen/3DGS/en-US/entity.md

 ## Loading

-Between the phases of preprocessing and training, we need to load the data to initialize the model.
+After preprocessing and before training, we need to load the data and initialize the model.

 Where does loading process happen?
 Let's check out their modules.